theKashey/rewiremock/README.md

 # Setup

-## To run with node.js
+## To run with Node.js
   Just use it.
-You can also activate nodejs, which will double check all modules names on a real FS, but.. everything might work out of the box.
+You can also activate node.js, which will double-check all modules names on a real FS, but... everything might work out of the box.
-  > PS: Just use usedByDefault to ensure module names are resolved correctly.
+  > PS: Just use `usedByDefault` to ensure module names are resolved correctly.

   There is also a special entry point for node.js, with nodejs plugin activated, and rewiremock as es5 export
    ```js